James4Ever0/notes/comprehensive page dump from multiple devices.md

 use [this](https://github.com/georgemandis/copy-open-tabs-urls) or [this](https://github.com/charlesbrandt/copy_all_tabs) or [this](https://github.com/teddywing/chrome-copy-urls-from-all-tabs).

-if you want markdown-style, use [this](https://github.com/yorkxin/copy-as-markdown) or [this](https://github.com/JannesMeyer/TabAttack) or [this](https://github.com/tsushiy/copy-tabs-as-markdown) or [this](https://github.com/zaki-yama/copy-title-and-url-as-markdown). query: `site:github.com chrome copy all tabs markdown`.
+if you want markdown-style, use [this](https://github.com/yorkxin/copy-as-markdown) or [this](https://github.com/JannesMeyer/TabAttack) or [this](https://github.com/tsushiy/copy-tabs-as-markdown) https://ghproxy.com/https://github.com/tsushiy/copy-tabs-as-markdown/archive/refs/heads/master.zipor [this](https://github.com/zaki-yama/copy-title-and-url-as-markdown). query: `site:github.com chrome copy all tabs markdown`.

 ----